Henry6927/CSPAN_Internal/README.md

 * NodeJS v20.15
 * Python 3.12

-Once installed, you must run the following in Powershell:
+Once installed, you must run the following in Powershell once you are in the desired directory to put this project:

 ```
 git clone https://github.com/Henry6927/CSPAN_Internal.git